DUPR is here!

 Frequently Asked Questions

-The transition is being driven by our club’s growth and the increasing demand for gradings.
-Our grading current approach has relied heavily on volunteers and has often been a thankless task due to the subjective nature of assessments, which can conflict with member expectations.
+The transition has been driven by our club’s growth and the increasing demand for gradings.
+Our previous approach to grading relied heavily on volunteers and was often a thankless task due to the subjective nature of assessments, which could conflict with member expectations.

 DUPR offers a more consistent and objective grading approach.
 Instead of judging performance in a single session, it tracks play over time to determine a skill rating.